 2. Energy/granola bars – In a similar vein, how well do you and your person handle acute hunger?
 If the world starts to end quite quickly – a couple of packaged, sealed snack bars might stave off ‘hangry incidents’ if you’re mid-journey, far from food (or 7-Eleven).

 For a while, I recommended bringing your own beach tennis set as the Neoprene sets available online are much better quality than anything you’ll find in Thailand (poorly made wooden sets that last as long as a Hollywood marriage).
 But, they’re big and bulky to pack.
-When I ‘discovered’ the Waboba Surf Ball – beach tennis went out the window.
-You skip the ball as you’d skip a rock – it bounces on water.
-Cue child-in-adult-body excitement.
-As for packing it?
-Figure it’s an apple – easy!
+Instead?
+How about your childhood favourite – remember your Aerobie?

 Toss, throw or backhand a pair of portable speakers into your carry-on for Thailand and ensure every minute of your vacation comes with a soundtrack.
-Use them in a hotel room while dancing around getting ready to go out, putting on your sunscreen or add volume to a family Skype session.
+Use them in a hotel room while dancing around getting ready to go out, putting on your sunscreen or watching a movie.
 These speakers offer great volume control so you can fill a room or add just a few decibels to a romantic sunset.
 With 10 hours’ non-stop music you could almost make it to sunrise on the same playlist.

 Of course, I wouldn’t wish a rainy honeymoon on anyone but, in the tropics, there’s always a chance of a quick storm or afternoon downpour.
 On Koh Samui, storms can sometimes knock out the power for a short while.
 To save the day, come prepared with at least one packable rainy day game – something to bring to the pool bar as you try the full cocktail menu.